tml-tuebingen/forgetting-contamination/README.md

 # Overview

+TODO

+# Using the de-duplicated benchmark questions for your own project

+TODO

+# Reproducing the results in our paper

+details ...

 Here we give a brief overview of the code:

 - ```evaluation/```: Contains the code to format benchmark questions, de-duplicate them, and generate the differnt splits that we use for contamination.